Community & voluntary controlled schools

 - (Turton School applications only)- All children for whom Turton School is their nearest school offering a secondary education excluding any faith based school or academy which is part of a faith based academy trust.
 This will be determined by straight line distance measuring from the address point of the home address to the designated main entrance ot the school.

 - Distance (Where you live) – Children who live nearest the school will be offered places first.
-Under this category the remaining places will be offered to children who live nearest the preferred school.
-The distance will be measured in a straight-line from the address point of the home property to the designated main entrance to the school.
+Under this category, the remaining places will be offered to children who live nearest to the preferred school.
+The distance will be measured in miles in a straight line which measures from the address point of the home property to the designated main entrance to the school by the local authority’s distance measuring software

 Tiebreaker